Emu-gators/emugators2.0/README.md

 Zachary Thrasher - Zapper/Building on Renegade board other modular sections/alternative work to be determined.

-Christian Walk - Running the stand alone GUI on the board/finishing design to look like mock up.
-Determining/implementing communication method to connect with FCEUX emulator.
+Christian Walk - Determining/implementing communication method to connect with FCEUX emulator in a more persistent manner for loading and unloading ROMs, also further development of GUI such as adding sounds, power button, and other interface features to improve authenticity.
+Also work on using up more of the screen for the GUI and FCEUX as well as fix the global position bug.